-MARCH 2001

-DULLES CORRIDOR TRANSIT MARKET RESEARCH STUDY DULLES CORRIDOR RAIL ASSOCIATION (DCRA)
+MARCH 2001 DULLES CORRIDOR TRANSIT MARKET RESEARCH STUDY DULLES CORRIDOR RAIL ASSOCIATION (DCRA)

 The overall goal of the study was to assess reactions to new transit options among commuters who live or work in the Corridor, particularly those who currently drive alone to work.
 The Dulles Corridor includes Tysons Corner (McLean, Vienna and Western Falls Church), Reston/Herndon and Eastern Loudoun County.
 The Dulles Corridor Transportation Needs Study includes two surveys, a survey of residents and a survey of employees.
 Both surveys utilized the same questionnaire although the residential survey was conducted by telephone and the employee survey was conducted on the Internet.
 During July 2000, QS&A conducted a telephone survey of 493 Corridor residents who commute to work on a regular basis.
-DCRA and Dulles Area Transit Association (DATA) staff contacted a sample of employers and invited them to ask their employees to participate in an Internet survey.
-A total of 3,150 employees in 41 companies participated in this Internet survey.
+DCRA and Dulles Area Transit Association (DATA) staff contacted a sample of employees in 41 companies participate in an Internet survey.